patrickltobing/dtw_c/README.rst

 Dynamic Time Warping (DTW) implementation in C for Python

-Perform dtw of source features (org) into target features (trg) with mel-cepstral distortion (mcd) distance
+Perform DTW of source features (org) into target features (trg) with mel-cepstral distortion (mcd) distance

 Install
 ----